-Figure 3 Temperature and magnetic field dependence of molar specific heat C (in gas constant R = 8.314J/mol K units) for 7 (empty markers).
+Figure 3 Temperature and magnetic field dependence of molar specific heat C (in gas constant R = 8.314J/mol K units) for 7 (markers).
 (Solid lines) best-fit of specific heat for 7, calculated as described in the text.

 EPR spectroscopy is also sensitive to a weak exchange interaction.4b For 7 the continuous wave EPR spectra at X-, Q- and W-band show that the two S = 1/2 centres are interacting.
 The resulting spectra are not a clearly resolved triplet, as we have previously found for exchange coupled heterometallic rings.
 However they are not interpretable as simply due to the sum of the spectra of 1 and 4.
 It is noticeable that the weak feature at ca. 2800 mT is much broader in the experimental spectrum than in the simulation.

 Figure 4.
 W-band (93.95948 GHz) EPR spectrum of 7 (black) with simulation (red).
 The spectra were measured on powder samples at 5 K; the simulations are based on the parameters discussed in the text.
 The inset reports the measured and simulated Q-band (34.1585 GHz) spectrum.